Spain online poker overview

 - Casino de Ibiza Poker Room (Passeig Joan Carles I, 07800 Eivissa, Illes Balears)

-History of online poker in Spain
+History of real money online poker in Spain

 Online poker in Spain remained unregulated throughout the entire ’90s.
 At this time, Spanish players joined the largest international networks in droves.
 Then, 2011 marked the passing of the Spanish Gaming Act, which came into effect in 2012.
 The new regulations were extremely strict on poker operators and fairly lenient on players.
 Therefore, the transition to a fenced market played out in a very predictable manner.